vboyev-MSFT/defender-docs/defender-endpoint/address-unwanted-behaviors-mde.md

    | The [Microsoft Defender portal](https://security.microsoft.com) | Take one or more of the following actions to help identify what's happening: <br/>- [Investigate alerts](alerts-queue.md) <br/>- [Use advanced hunting](../defender-xdr/advanced-hunting-overview.md) <br/>- [View reports](threat-protection-reports.md) |
    | On the device | Take one or more of the following steps to identify the issue: <br/>- [Use performance analyzer tools](tune-performance-defender-antivirus.md) <br/>- [Review event logs and error codes](troubleshoot-microsoft-defender-antivirus.yml) <br/>- [Check your protection history](microsoft-defender-security-center-antivirus.md) |

-2. Take actions to exclude or trust a process or file.
-Depending on your findings from the previous step, you might take one or more of the following steps:
+2. Depending on your findings from the previous step, you might take one or more of the following actions:

    - [Suppress alerts in the Microsoft Defender portal](manage-suppression-rules.md)
    - [Define custom remediation actions](configure-remediation-microsoft-defender-antivirus.md)